harmony-one/x/progress/alaina-furstenberg.md

+2023-11-06 Mon: Refined [black + red mockups](https://www.figma.com/file/kpJTkfaECXMrPy6OF7HTx9/x.country?type=design&node-id=0%3A1&mode=design&t=q7kw9s3JibtfgcVK-1) for 6pm implementation.
+Selected potential icon for new "Say More" button.
+Began drafting comic to be used on our flyer for TGI tomorrow.

+---

 2023-11-05 Sun: Selected 'thinking icon'.
 Created [mocks](https://www.figma.com/file/kpJTkfaECXMrPy6OF7HTx9/x.country?type=design&node-id=0%3A1&mode=design&t=WCpvfpe3okxLLfio-1) with red/white/gray icons, I find red too overbearing so I prefer the white/gray icons.
 Experimented with a red & blue highlight, to be A/B tested with team.
 I rearranged icons, per my sync with Stephen, to improve  usability while the app is horizontal.
 I experimented with the icon changes suggested, like having the play and pause icons together and found it to be too busy.
 Having the icons alternate when the app is paused/played will not only create less busy design, but will give the user proper feedback to know if the session is paused/in play.

 2023-11-04 Sat: Read Apple's [directory](https://developer.apple.com/design/human-interface-guidelines/dark-mode) for designing in Dark Mode, explored their icon library for audio related icons to implement.
 Experimenting with styles [here](https://www.figma.com/file/kpJTkfaECXMrPy6OF7HTx9/x.country?type=design&node-id=0%3A1&mode=design&t=WCpvfpe3okxLLfio-1).
 Aided Theo in getting Testflight access codes & ordered all supplies (lights + blankets) for TGI.